Your cart is currently empty!

 One size fits all?

-A rule of thumb is that the less experience someone has, the more they should stick to manuals (likewise, as I rarely bake cakes, it’s risky to go ahead without a recipe).
-We all have to be aware that we ‘don’t know what we don’t know’ especially when we don’t keep abreast of the field.
-Some of the truths that we are so dogmatic about today will tomorrow be overturned by a piece of research.
+A rule of thumb is that the less experienced the clinician, the more they should consult the treatment manual (just like someone who’s not an experienced cook would be wise to stick to recipes).
+Basically, we ‘don’t know what we don’t know’, especially when we don’t keep abreast of the field.
+Some of the truths we are so dogmatic about today will be overturned by a piece of research tomorrow.
+From the authors of the Maudsley service manual:

 “The differences between the manuals […] act as a further reminder, that our knowledge of how treatments work is still very limited and that in applying manuals to practice, therapists need to understand the concepts that underpin the interventions.
 They also highlight, that families vary and that what may suit one family well may be a poorer fit for another family and that clinical flexibility and respect for the families’ own view must not be lost when treatment is informed by a therapy manual.”[x]